 5.4.6 Potential New Requirements needed to support the use case

-[PR.5.4.6-1]: The 5G network shall provide suitable APIs to allow a trusted third party application (other service providers) to provision their on-demand services policies (e.g. network slice, required IP connectivity, QoS) and routing policies for the application of the on-demand services via the hosting network.
+[PR.5.4.6-1]: The 5G network shall provide suitable APIs to allow a trusted third party application (other service providers) to provision their on-demand services policies (e.g. network slice, required IP connectivity, QoS) and routing policies for the application of the on-demand services to the hosting network.

+[PR.5.4.6-x]: The 5G network shall provide capability to allow a trusted 3rd party to provision its UE with local service policy (e.g. QoS, network slice, service restriction such as time and location ) via the hosting network or the UE’s home network.

-[PR.5.4.6-2]: The 5G network shall be able to allow a roaming UE to connect and manually select on-demand services which are provided via local breakout at the hosting network.
+[PR.5.4.6-2]: The 5G network shall be able to allow a roaming UE to connect and manually/automatically select on-demand services which are provided via local breakout at the hosting network.

+[PR.5.4.6-x]: The 5G network shall be able to allow a roaming UE to automatically select a hosting network with the desired on-demand services which are provided via local breakout at the hosting network, based on the policy provisioned by its home network.

 Note: on-demand services are provided via local breakout at the hosting network based on interworking scenarios for hosting network owned/collaborative services as indicated in Annex A.